 Will vitamin C products turn my skin orange?

-You might notice a slight orange tinge to your skin right after you apply a vitamin C serum or other product, but fear not as it will go away.
-What is important, however, is to keep your vitamin C products out of the light so they don’t oxidize and lose their effectiveness.
+You might notice a slight orange tinge to your skin right after you apply a vitamin C serum or other product, but fear not, as it will disappear as the product absorbs into your skin.
+It is very important to keep your vitamin C products out of direct sunlight, so they don’t oxidize and lose their effectiveness.

 What kinds of foods contain vitamin C?

-We usually associate vitamin C with oranges and other citrus fruits, but the truth is, it’s found in many other foods like potatoes, plums, cherries, broccoli, peppers, kale, and spinach.
+We usually associate vitamin C with oranges and other citrus fruits, but it is also found in many other natural foods, such as potatoes, plums, cherries, broccoli, peppers, kale, and spinach.